César Domboy: Career

 Domboy went on to star in director Michaël Dacheux's 2011 film On the Go (Sur le Départ), a drama revolving around the lives of two young men who meet in their hometown regularly.
-In the series five episode "Vue sur Internet" of France 3's dramatic comedy Familie D'accueli(2012), Domboy portrayed guest character Stan.
+In the series five episode "Vue sur Internet" of France 3's dramatic comedy Famille D'accueil(2012), Domboy portrayed guest character Stan.
 That same year he featured in the YouTube mini-series En Passant Pécho and starred as Guy de Laval in series two of the TV series Borgia, opposite Mark Ryder.
 He also featured in Bénédicte Pagnot's political activism based film Les Lendemains and Stefan Liberski's feature length dramatic comedy Baby Balloon.
 In 2014, Domboy co-starred in Week-ends, a drama based on the lives of two couples as told through what occurred during their weekends.
 He was then cast as The Kid in TF1's drama Résistance, which was loosely based on the activities of the Groupe du musée de l'Homme, which operated as part of the French Resistance in World War II.

 2015 saw Domboy star in Les Invisibles, a short film that followed a young man as he started work in the nuclear industry among the "invisible" workers.
 He finished out the year by co-starring in director Robert Zemeckis' feature film The Walk, based upon the real-life story of Philippe Petit's high wire walk between the World Trade Center towers.
 He next featured in the romantic comedy Up For Love (Un Homme À La Hauteur) and director Christian Duguay's A Bag of Marbles (Un Sac de Billes), the story of two Jewish boys caught in occupied France during World War II.
 In 2017, Domboy debuted in the recurring role of Fergus Claudel Fraser, opposite Lauren Lyle's Marsali MacKimmie Fraser, in Starz's hit time travel drama Outlander, based upon Diana Gabaldon's best-selling book series of the same name.

-Domboy is set to feature in two feature films in 2021, Eugénie Grandet, based upon the novel of the same name by Honoré de Balzac, and The Mad Woman's Ball (Le Bal des folles), based upon the novel by Victoria Mas.
+Domboy is set to feature in two feature films in 2021, Eugénie Grandet, based upon the novel of the same name by Honoré de Balzac, and The Mad Women's Ball (Le Bal des folles), based upon the novel by Victoria Mas.
 In July it was announced that he would be joining the cast of BBC's upcoming series SAS: Rogue Heroes as Augustin Jordan, a six part drama based upon Ben Macintyre's book of the same name.